Q&A on the malaria vaccine implementation programme (MVIP)

-After a thorough review of the Phase 3 trial results, two independent WHO advisory groups –the Strategic Advisory Group of Experts (SAGE) on Immunization and the Malaria Policy Advisory Group (MPAC) – jointly called in October 2015 for pilot implementation of the vaccine in 3 to 5 settings in sub-Saharan Africa.
-The vaccine was recommended for use in the pilot implementation programme for children in the 5-to-17 month age category.
+In October 2015, after a thorough review of the Phase 3 trial results, two independent WHO advisory groups –the Strategic Advisory Group of Experts (SAGE) on Immunization and the Malaria Policy Advisory Group (MPAC) – jointly called for pilot implementation of the vaccine in 3 to 5 settings in sub-Saharan Africa.
+The vaccine was recommended for use in the pilot implementation programme, with the first dose given to children soon after the age of 5 months.

-In a position paper published on 29 January 2016, WHO officially adopted the joint recommendation of SAGE and MPAC; in doing so, the Organization signaled strong support for the vaccine programme while also recognizing the need for further evaluation before considering country-level deployment.
+In a position paper published on 29 January 2016, WHO officially adopted the joint recommendation of SAGE and MPAC; in doing so, the Organization recognized the public health potential of the RTS,S vaccine while also acknowledging the need for further evaluation before considering wide-scale deployment.
 There is currently no WHO policy recommendation for the large-scale use of the RTS,S malaria vaccine beyond the pilot programme.